The University is committed to ensuring the health and safety of all its volunteers.

-If the activities the Volunteer are to be involved in, are deemed greater than low risk, a formal risk assessment is required to be undertaken and in accordance with the University’s Risk Management Policy (PDF 142KB) and include appropriate risk controls to eliminate or minimise the risk so far as is reasonably practicable.
+If the activities the Volunteer are to be involved in, are deemed greater than low risk, a formal risk assessment is required to be undertaken and in accordance with the University’s Risk Management and Business Resilience Policy and include appropriate risk controls to eliminate or minimise the risk so far as is reasonably practicable.

 The volunteer shall be given a copy of the risk assessment to review and sign before work starts.

 Where risk management strategies have been developed for University workers and documented in policies, standards, procedures or work instructions, they are to be applied to Volunteers as far as reasonably practicable and include;